 1. Save more to help accumulate wealth

 With the kids grown and gone, you may be able to start saving more.
-Look at your budget and determine where you can cut back.
-For example, moving to a smaller house could cut your cost of living significantly.
+For example, your grocery bill may be much smaller now that you’re feeding less people.

 2. Consider opening a brokerage account

 It doesn’t take much money to start investing.
-A brokerage account can be an easy way to keep track of your money and take control of your financial life.
+A brokerage account is an easy way to keep track of your money and take control of your financial life.
 You can combine multiple investments, such as stocks, bonds, mutual funds, etc., into a single account to house all your assets in one place.
 You’ll have a comprehensive view of all your investments through a single monthly statement.
-Plan to sit down with your financial representative and review your investments to make sure they’re still working for you and so they better understand your financial goals.
+Plan to sit down with your financial professional and review your investments to make sure they’re still working for you and so they better understand your financial goals

 3. Take advantage of tax-deferred investments